influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/optimize-writes.md

    > home,room=Living\ Room co=17i,hum=36.4,temp=22.7 1641063600000000000
    ```

-### Aggregate data and write downsampled metrics

 ### Run custom preprocessing code

-Use Telegraf and the [Execd processor plugin](/telegraf/v1/plugins/#processor-execd) to execute your own code or an external program as a separate process.
+Use Telegraf and the [Execd processor plugin](/telegraf/v1/plugins/#processor-execd) to execute code external to Telegraf and then write the processed data.